scpatt/pg_edn/README.md

 # pg_edn

-A WIP postgres extension to support Clojure's EDN format as a valid datatype
+A WIP Postgres extension to support the [EDN](https://github.com/edn-format/edn) data format as a custom datatype